Bali rice terraces in Ubud at dawn with mist rising from the jungle valley

 9.6Location

-Why for a wellness retreat — Bulgari Resort Bali is the LVMH-owned cliff-top property in Uluwatu, opened in 2006 and refurbished continuously since.
-The architecture is by Antonio Citterio and the Italian discipline is visible throughout — the property is more contemporary-design-statement than traditional-B…
+Why for a wellness retreat: Bulgari Resort Bali is the LVMH-owned cliff-top property in Uluwatu, opened in 2006 and refurbished continuously since.
+The architecture is by Antonio Citterio and the Italian discipline is visible throughout, the property is more contemporary design statement than traditional Balinese.
+Villas pair black volcanic stone with ocean-horizon plunge pools, the spa is small and exacting, and the inclined lift down the cliff to the private beach is an event in itself.
+Choose it for seclusion and design, the wellness programme is boutique-scale.

 Best room: Mansion (multi-bedroom flagship) or Ocean Cliff Villa (cliff-edge with private pool).